abrarhussain95/PAK_tick/ReadMe.txt

 Reveals which environmental gradients are linked to higher or lower tick abundance.

-Residual plots indicate remaining spatial structure, justifying spatial modeling.
+Residual plots indicate the presence of residual spatial structure, justifying the use of spatial modeling.

 4. Bayesian Spatial Models (INLA, BYM2)